 ROME - A WEEK IN THE ETERNAL CITY.

-Once known as the Capital of the World it certainly feels like the centre of it all.
+Once known as the Capital of the World it certainly feels like the centre of it.

 Romans do it large.
 This city, says, ‘Everything you’ve heard is true.
 We do it bigger than anyone else.’